Zephyr-Ai-Event-Management/Zephyr-Resources/ticket_object.md

 - `id` (integer): The TruckersMP event ID for the event invitation.
 - `acceptable` (boolean or null): Indicates whether we can attend the event or not.
 If the value is `null`, it means the invitation is pending review.
-- `claimedBy` (integer or null): The Discord ID of the person who has currently claimed the ticket.
+- `claimedBy` (string or null): The Discord ID of the person who has currently claimed the ticket.
 If no one has claimed the ticket, the value will be `null`.
 - `claimed` (boolean): Indicates whether the ticket is currently claimed (`true`) or not claimed (`false`).

 Example Ticket Object